By Momina Mela

 Like Sexton, Olds argues about the apparent truth that comes with writing biographically and the fact that the reader is bound to be deceived by the illusion of truth it provides.

-Through the lens of female poets, confessional poetry has been subjected to various transformations, and has given way to a repeatedly inept anne sextonmanner of classification that does not do justice to the significantly large amount of work that is produced in its reflection.
+Through the lens of female poets, confessional poetry has been subjected to various transformations, and has given way to a repeatedly inept manner of classification that does not do justice to the significantly large amount of work that is produced in its reflection.
 ‘Confessional poetry’ can be viewed as an amorphous term, one that cannot contain the overwhelming need to articulate a diverse set of experiences, and is likely to change in the face of evolving social circumstances.
 Today, the ‘I’ in poetry is not an isolated, disturbed or insecure figure; it functions within

 and outside of itself.
 The duty of the poem’s ‘I’ is not merely to tell us a sad story or pity the poet’s presumed brokenness but is a way of bringing language, in all of its chaos and subtlety, closer to the self and inadvertently to the reader.